Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 The trick is to strike a balance between competitiveness and pricing your time and skills fairly.
 Regularly review and adjust your rates based on market trends and your growing expertise, making sure to maintain a sustainable income while staying competitive.

 Lots of people work for an employer and freelance on the side in their spare time.
-It can be a good way to earn extra income, or even build up your freelancing career into something that you do full-time.
+It can be a good way to earn extra income, or even build up your freelancing career into something you do full-time.
 Just be aware of what your freelance side-hustle means for your tax bill!

-Keeping good records of all the transactions in your business, known as bookkeeping, is crucial.
-You’ll need this information to complete your tax return accurately, and to claim any tax relief on expenses that you’re entitled to – so don’t miss out!
+You’ll need this information to complete your tax return accurately, and it will also help you claim any tax relief on expenses you’re entitled to because you’ll know exactly what you’ve spent – so don’t miss out!

 Achieving a healthy work/life balance as a freelancer involves establishing clear boundaries and routines.
 You need to look after your mental health when you’re self-employed, just as much as your physical health.